opencog/docker/indigo/README.md

 ## Hierarchy and dependents

-The docker image hierarchy is needlessly complex.
+The docker image hierarchy is slightly more complex than it could be.
 It has been driven into this state in order to accomodate the conflicting needs of ROS+Docker.
-The root cause of this mess is discussed further down below.
-In short, ROS and Docker have conflicting ideas about how networking should work; this forces us to dump everything and the kitchen sink into one giant Docker container.
-This is not ideal, but its what is needed to get stuff to work.
+The root cause is discussed further down below.
+In short, ROS and Docker have conflicting ideas about how networking should work; this forces us to install everything into one giant Docker container.
+This is not ideal, but it works.
 See the design discussion below.

     ├─ros-indigo-base